Types of Girl about the Globe (GatG) – Beach GatG, Party GatG

-As you would expect water sports are big in Benidorm.
+As you would expect, water sports are big in Benidorm.
 You name it, you can try it here, or nearby.
-If you're a water Girl about the Globe, you'll love all the water sports here, whether it's jet-skiing, kayaking, paddleboarding, on the back of an inflatable banana, windsurfing or going underwater and scuba diving.
+If you're a water Girl about the Globe, you'll love all the water sports here, whether it's kayaking, paddle-boarding, on the back of an inflatable banana, windsurfing or going underwater and scuba diving.
 You can even try flyboarding or just sail along the coastline taking in the views.

 Terra Mitica is a quirky theme park with a 1km wooden roller coaster, which is a particularly popular attraction.
 There are also shows and performances to enjoy in the Roman, Greek and Egyptian areas of the park.
 In July and August, the Iberian and Islands sections are also open.
 There is also a big spa area to enjoy.

 The three other big theme parks are called Aqualandia, Terra Natura and Aqua Natura.
 All of them are open during the peak season.
 If you’re planning to visit 2 or 3 of the amusement parks: Terra Mitica, Mundomar or Aqualandia you can save money with a combo ticket. * Check prices and availability for combo ticket

 7. Go On a Day Trip to Villajoyosa

 Benidorm is surrounded by beautiful small towns that are worth visiting.
 One of them is Villajoyosa, located 15-minute drive from Benidorm.